-Discount pricing is valid if paid before day of course.
-The price includes morning and afternoon tea, lunches and workshop dinner on Thursday evening and course materials.
+Discount pricing is valid if paid before 2 April 2021 The price includes morning and afternoon tea, lunches and workshop dinner on Thursday evening and course materials.

 This short course is intended for students and researchers in all areas of earth and environmental sciences who are faced with questions such as:

-This course is not intended to duplicate university classes, but to offer a concentrated two-day workshop in specialized techniques presented by experts in their own fields of research.
+This course is not intended to duplicate university classes, but to offer a concentrated three day workshop in specialised techniques presented by experts in their own fields of research.

 The format of the workshop consists of lectures, laboratory visits and question-answer sessions to discuss issues such as sample selection, sample preparation and interpretation of results.

-A handbook of course materials provided by the speakers is provided on USB stick.
-We strongly encourage participants to bring laptops or other electronic devices to load and access the course handbook and for the age-depth modelling workshop that will feature in this year’s course.
-Wi-Fi is available for guest access throughout the building.
+A e-handbook of course materials will be available for download before the course starts.
+We strongly encourage participants to bring laptops or other electronic devices with the course handbook and for the age-depth modelling workshop that will feature in this year’s course.
+Wi-Fi is available for guest access.

 Types of archives

 Types of proxies

 Dating and other geochemical techniques